 Throughout Learning at Work week, we ran a fantastic and varied programme of events around the theme of ‘Curious and Creative‘.
-These included a session on Makerspaces in libraries, where staff explored technologies such as Raspberry Pi and Google Cardboard, a workshop on how to create a GIF from scratch and a session on using the more advanced features of Instagram.
-Staff also took part in a digital treasure hunt using the app Actionbound, learnt how to use their phones to create a stop motion animation, explored a virtual reality version of the plans for our new building, and discovered accessibility features on Apple devices.
+These included a session on Makerspaces in libraries, where staff explored technologies Raspberry Pi and Google Cardboard, a session on how to create a GIF from scratch and a session on using the more advanced features of Instagram.
+Staff also took part in a digital scavenger hunt using the app Actionbound, learnt how to use their phones to create a stop motion animation and discovered accessibility features on Apple devices.

 Six weeks prior to the official Learning at Work Week, we released our online course DigiQuest to Learning Services staff.
 The aim of this online course was to increase Learning Services’ staff confidence and skills in using a variety of digital tools for both personal and professional use.
 Staff took part in a variety of digital tasks over the six weeks and those who completed the course were placed in a draw to win a prize!